SAP/webide-client-tools/example/template/README.md

 ### How Does the Development Server Work?

 _localhost:3000_ redirects to _localhost:3000/index.html_.
-This [index.html](https://github.com/SAP/webide-client-tools/blob/master/example/template/index.html) starts SAP Web IDE in an IFrame and injects configuration options, such as adding our example plugin's _package.json_ file to the root SAP Web IDE _featureConfig_.
+This [index.html](https://github.com/SAP/webide-client-tools/blob/master/example/template/index.html) starts SAP Web IDE in an iframe and injects configuration options, such as adding our example plugin's _package.json_ file to the root SAP Web IDE _featureConfig_.

 This is available as a programmatic API (**startWebIDE**) with several optional arguments.

 Let's have a look at two variants to demonstrate customizability:
-* [index_dist.html](https://github.com/SAP/webide-client-tools/blob/master/example/template/index_dist.html).
+[index_dist.html](https://github.com/SAP/webide-client-tools/blob/master/example/template/index_dist.html).
 This starts SAP Web IDE and loads the example plugin from the _dist_ folder after bundling.

 ## <a name="BUNDLING"></a> Bundling